HarshPatel5940/HarshPatel5940/README.md

   - [**EzMs Backend**](https://github.com/HarshPatel5940/EzMs-Backend) is an API for Content Managment System and is a Passion Project for exploring the NestJS world.
   - [EzMs FrontEnd](https://github.com/HarshPatel5940/EzMs-Frontend) is an cool FE for my CMS.
 Exploring the realm of frontend development.
   - [Discord Helper Bot](https://github.com/HarshPatel5940/discord-helper-bot) is a Multi-Utility Bot.
 There are multiple other bot built for client's in my personal repo's
+    - > Also made a lot of other projects for my client, some of which are open source and some of them are not.

 Projects I am currently working on
  -  [CodeFlick](https://github.com/HarshPatel5940/CodeFlick) is an Open-source alternative of PasteBin made with golang to experience a new paradigm.
+ -  [Marai](https://github.com/ProgrammingNotJustCoding/marai) - Legal Workflow and Contract Lifecycle Management System.
+ -  [Jiva](https://github.com/ProgrammingNotJustCoding/jiva) - Jiva is a productivity and safety management app for coal mines.

 ---
 ## 🔗 Socials